KorallenLang/Word-Generator/README.md

 # Word-Generator
+First version creates a random word with a length supplied by the users through a window prompt and displays it back on the html page
-Second version creates a random word with a length supplied by the users through a text label in html
+Second version creates a random word with a length supplied by the users through a text label and displays it back on the html page